 Presbyterian Association of Musicians Bible study imagines Job on an undersea tour with God as his guide

-MONTREAT, North Carolina — After teaching about Wisdom literature found in the Book of Proverbs on Thursday, Dr. William Brown turned to the Book of Job that afternoon during an Adult Bible Study class at the Presbyterian Association of Musicians’ Worship & Music Conference being held this week at Montreat Conference Center.
+After teaching about Wisdom literature found in the Book of Proverbs the previous day, Dr. William Brown turned to the Book of Job the next afternoon during an Adult Bible Study class at the Presbyterian Association of Musicians’ Worship & Music Conference held at Montreat Conference Center.

-Brown, who teaches Old Testament at Columbia Theological Seminary in Decatur, Georgia, quickly went through the basics of what the book is about: God enters into a conversation with a member of the divine council, the satan, “who roams Earth to cast suspicion on people,” he said, and not “the epitome of evil” we see with upper-case Satan.
+Brown, who teaches Old Testament at Columbia Theological Seminary in Decatur, Georgia, explained that God enters into a conversation with a member of the divine council, the satan, “who roams Earth to cast suspicion on people,” he said, and not “the epitome of evil” we see with upper-case Satan.

 “Have you considered my servant Job?”
 God asks the satan, who responds, “does Job fear God for nothing?”